Skip to main content

 How do I submit letters of recommendation?

 As part of the online application, you will provide your recommenders' contact information.
-An email with instructions will be sent to your recommenders so that they can upload their recommendations.
+An email with instructions will be sent to your recommenders directly so they can upload their recommendations.
 Alternatively, recommenders can submit their recommendations in writing, using official company or university letterhead.
 If submitting by mail, recommenders must sign the flap of the envelope and send the letter directly to GPS Admissions.

 Letters may be submitted after the applicant has submitted their application; however, an application is considered incomplete until all letters are received.